lk-hang/gitbook/chapter-2/dataConstruction.md

 ### Risk Aversion

 We have a free parameter risk aversion $$ \gamma $$. which captures the trade-off between expected return and tracking error.
 We will set $$ \gamma $$ between 0.25 to 1.
 Setting $$ \gamma $$ to 5 (or a large number is not good, **WHY?**)

+## Portfolio Construction

+Once we obtained the cost of shorting, we create portfolios that are long high cost of shorting (large $$ \lambda $$) and portfolios that are short low cost of shorting ($$ \lambda$$ close or equal to 0).
+For each month, we sort stocks according to $\lambda$ and assign them to a bin according to its rank relative to other stocks.
+I will default to a quintile portfolios, that is, I choose 5 bins for my exercise (rank 5 equals large $$ \lambda $$, and rank 1 equals small $$\lambda$$ ).
+To create the portfolios, we first buy-and-hold each stock to calculate the monthly return of each stock.
+Within each quintile portfolio, we then value-weight each stock in that portfolio using the market cap of that stock from the previous month.
+This results in 5 portfolios sorted by $$ \lambda $$.